- Uptime: 99.99%

 Simply, when you purchase hosting, you expect your site to be available all the time.

 That’s why, as soon as I got my Scala login, I set up a simple WordPress site and hooked it up to my real-time monitoring tools.
-With a few weeks worth of data, you can get a pretty good idea of the availability you can expect.

 As for Scala, it offers a 99.9% uptime guarantee, which is the industry standard.
 This limits the total monthly downtime to about 43 minutes, or under 1.5 minutes per day.
 It’s a reasonable guarantee, all in all.